zokernguyen/zettel-flow/README.md

 # Features

 - This is an Obsidian plugin to create and name new note files using the zettelkasten method.
-You can choose to create a child or sibling note of an opening note.
-For example, with an opening note named "a3a", selecting  "New sibbling note" will create a new file named "a3b", and selecting  "New child note" will create a file named a3a1.
+You can choose to create a child or sibling of an opening note.
+For example, with an opening note named "a3a", selecting  "New sibbling note" will create a new file named "a3b", and selecting  "New child note" will create a file named "a3a1".
 However, this plugin does not currently work with .canvas files.

 # Installation